 District policy may be found at 5S-100 Conduct and Discipline.
-Shoreline JH policy may be found at or a copy may be obtained in the school office.
-For incidents of harassment (unwelcome conduct based on a protected class) and discrimination, please refer to 11IR-100.
+Shoreline Junior High School policy may be found at https://shorelinejr.davis.k12.ut.us/school-information/handbook or a copy may be obtained in the school office.

 SEARCH AND SEIZURE